-Today, you can be your own travel agent, and with websites like Booking and AirBnB getting larger by the day, small travel agencies are having to fight an uphill battle to start ranking, and more importantly, to continue selling bookings.
+Today, you can be your own travel agent.
+With websites like Booking and AirBnB getting larger by the day, small travel agencies have to fight an uphill battle to start ranking and, more importantly, to continue selling bookings.

 Before we dive into the actual ranking factors and SEO best practices, there are several key points to bear in mind about the niche itself:

-- There are two types of websites competing for the top spots: those offering services (travel agencies, hotels, airlines, etc.) and those promoting content (personal blogs, travel blogs, review websites, etc.).
+- Two types of websites compete for the top spots: those offering services (travel agencies, hotels, airlines, etc.) and those promoting content (personal blogs, travel blogs, review websites, etc.).
 You will be competing against both, to a certain extent.

-- Search engines have become a traveller’s preferred way of doing research about all things travel.
+- Search engines have become a traveller’s preferred way of researching all things travel.

 - People will most often enter more general terms as a search query – they will rarely look for a specific agency or hotel – in other words, ranking for long-tail keywords is crucial.

-- A visitor will not convert on the first visit, and will almost never visit just one travel website – they will do a fair amount of research, explore several options, and then make their choice.
-Your goal is to have them come back, rather than get that conversion as soon as you can.
+- A visitor will not convert on the first visit and will rarely visit just one travel website – they will do a fair amount of research, explore several options, and then make their choice.
+Your goal is to have them return rather than get that conversion as soon as possible.

 To better illustrate that last point, and to better acquaint you with the journey a visitor is on when they land on a travel website, here is a very short overview of the different stages of their buyer cycle:

-- Dreaming moments – the “looking for inspiration” stage, where people are still not sure where they want to travel next.
+- Dreaming moments – the “looking for inspiration” stage, where people are still unsure where they want to travel next.

-- Planning moments – once they have settled on a destination, people will start to look for accommodation, flights, and things to do while they are there.
+- Planning moments – once they have settled on a destination, people will start looking for accommodation, flights, and things to do while there.

-- Booking moments – once they have done their research, and have found what they believe to be the best deal and the best option, they book their stay and transportation.
+- Booking moments – once they have done their research and found what they believe to be the best deal and option, they book their stay and transportation.

-While you will certainly want to be a part of their “booking moment”, you should never underestimate the power and allure of any of the others.
+While you will certainly want to be a part of their “booking moment”, you should never underestimate the power and allure of others.
 After all, customer awareness is a step closer to a conversion than customer ignorance.

 Top Ranking SEO Factors in the Travel Industry